williamouyang/okta.github.io/_source/docs/guides/social_authentication.md

     in the next step.
 7. Create a Social Auth Login URL
-    1. Append the `client_id` you copied above into the Social Auth "Login URL" the value of a `client_id` GET parameter.
+    1. Append the `client_id` you copied above into the Social Auth "Login URL" as the value of a GET parameter name `client_id`.

         For example, your Social Auth "Login URL" should now look something like this:
         `https://example.okta.com/oauth2/v1/authorize?idp=0oa0bcde12fghiJkl3m4&client_id=AbcDE0fGHI1jk2LM34no`
-    2. Add the `scope`, `response_type` GET parameters to the Social Auth Login URL in the step above.
+    2. Add the `scope` and `response_type` GET parameters to the Social Auth Login URL in the step above.

         To do this, simply append this string to the end of your Social Auth "Login URL": `&scope=openid%20email%20profile&response_type=id_token`